trntv/apis-list/apis/chronicling-america/chronicling-america.md

 # Chronicling America
 Newspaper Directory to find information about American newspapers published between 1690-present.
-Search America&#x27;s historic newspaper pages from 1777-1963 or use the U. S
+Search America's historic newspaper pages from 1777-1963 or use the U. S

 ##  🔗 Links
 **Docs / Website**: http://chroniclingamerica.loc.gov/about/api/